Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ### AC-5 SEPARATION OF DUTIES
+Encourages use of role-based access control (RBAC).
+BIG-IP supports a variety of different security roles.
+Users may be assigned roles on the BIG-IP or by reference to a central authority (for example, mapping via an LDAP attribute).

 ### AC-6 LEAST PRIVILEGE
+This F5 solution supports this control using role-based access control, Administrative Partitions, and auditing.
 This F5 solution enables an external directory service to authenticate BIG-IP management users.
 The directory service may also store RBAC roles for users.
 (Even when you enable an external directory service, the BIG-IP system continues to support local user accounts.)
 The default role for users not assigned a specific role by the remote directory service is "No Access" and as a result will be forbiden access even if succesfully authenticated.
 Users do not have access to he TMSH (CLI) console by default.

 ### AC-7 UNSUCCESSFUL LOGIN ATTEMPTS
+To protect account credentials against brute-force attacks you should lock accounts after a certain number of unsuccessful login attempts.
+If the organization opts not to leveraged their external directory server to, this F5 solution provides the ability to disable a local user account after some number of failed login attempt.

 ### AC-8 SYSTEM USE NOTIFICATION
+You should warn users about policies governing their access to the system.
+This F5 solution provides the ability to alter the banner messages which appear to users of the management web GUI or the BIG-IP command line.

 ### AC-9 PREVIOUS LOGON (ACCESS) NOTIFICATION
+Upon logon, users should be notified of their last successful logon time plus additional logon history.
+This F5 solution displays the last logon time to SSH and console users.
+Additional logon history information is available via TMSH and shell.

 ### AC-10 CONCURRENT SESSION CONTROL
+Limit the number of concurrent sessions by user or account type.
+This F5 solution provides the ability to limit the number of concurrent users of the management web GUI and also for access to the other individual infrastructure components of the solution such as the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.

 ### AC-11 SESSION LOCK
+Session locking differs from automatic logout due to idleness because the user's session state is maintained.
+BIG-IP does not have this feature.
+A screen- or client-locking feature on the user's workstation could help meet this control.

 ### AC-12 SESSION TERMINATION
+This F5 solution automatically displays a suitable message and terminates the network connection associated with a communications session at the end of the session or logs out users when the defined time-period of inactivity has elapsed and different time-period values can be be specified for connections to the BIG-IP system's management services: web-based Configuration utility, SSH connections, Console and TMSH.
+For other individual infrastructure components such as the servers and firewalls, as well as for access to the appications services and contained within this infrastructure, this is accomplished by configuration of the "Inactivity Timeout" setting in the Access policy.

 ### AC-13 SUPERVISION AND REVIEW — ACCESS CONTROL
+This control appeared in earlier revisions of ITSG-33, but has been withdrawn.

 ### AC-14 PERMITTED ACTIONS WITHOUT IDENTIFICATION OR AUTHENTICATION
 ### AC-15 AUTOMATED MARKING
 ### AC-16 SECURITY ATTRIBUTES